 Electropolishing would be the more appropriate approach when aesthetics are necessary.
 A smoother, polished surface can result from electropolishing.
 Passivation, on the other hand, does not change or brighten the surface appearance and is not an effective method for removing surfaces that has been welded with oxide heat effect scale or heat treated.

 Why do some specifications require electropolishing AND passivation?

-There is some debate that electropolishing since it uniformly removes ALL material from the part surface could remove enough chromium from the part surface and expose iron that the corrosion resistance properties of stainless steel could be compromised.
+There is some debate that electropolishing, since it uniformly removes ALL material from the part surface, could remove chromium from the part surface and expose iron.
+Electropolishing might compromise stainless steel’s corrosion resistance properties.
 The other side of the debate says that electropolishing forms a deeper, thicker oxide layer than any type of passivation because electropolishing actually effects more than the part surface whereas passivation only reacts with surface level elements.